myzshen/local-cicd-demo/README.md

 Jenkins is now available at http://localhost:8080/ and you can login with credentials found in Dockerfile.

-A pipeline job mvn-test is already configured with local repo path and branch.
+A pipeline job mvn-test is already configured with local repo path, branch and Jenkinsfile location.

+A Jenkinsfile is created under the root of the mvn-test repo, in which defines the processes from build to test then to deliver.

 To trigger the pipeline, you can navigate to local ~/mvn-test path, modify code in the following files and commit change.
 ```